-Ever since she was a little kid, Caitlin had a thing for maths and engineering.
-Despite the fact that her parents were not engineers, she enjoyed solving puzzles, which was the first step for her for becoming a great professional in the engineering world.
+Ever since she was a kid, Caitlin enjoyed maths and engineering.
+Now she is a great professional in the engineering world.
+A true inspiring engineer.